 The 2006 Amendments to the Toxics Use Reduction Act (TURA) created alternative planning opportunities for companies subject to TURA that have completed a TUR Plan and two or more updates.
-One of these is an Environmental Management Systems (EMS) plan.
-Once prepared, these alternative plans must be certified by TUR Planners who have been approved by MassDEP by earning additional TUR credits in the appropriate disciplines.
+One of these is a TURA Environmental Management Systems (EMS) plan.
+An Environmental Management System is a systematic approach to effectively integrate environmental considerations into an organization’s day-to-day operations and management culture.

-TURI provides training programs to meet DEP requirements and to enhance Planners' skills in the area of Environmental Management Systems (EMS) so that Planners can evaluate and certify these types of plans.
+TURI provides training programs to meet MassDEP requirements and to enhance Planners' skills in the area of Environmental Management Systems (EMS) so that Planners can evaluate and certify these types of plans.